Frequently Asked Questions

 In the past two decades, the chances of using cord blood have increased dramatically.
 As more researchers find new possibilities for stem cells, the need for cord blood will grow.
 Right now, about 1 in 200 patients require cord blood in their lifetime.
 However, cord blood treatments are currently being researched for conditions like cerebral palsy and diabetes, which will make cord blood therapy more common in the next several years.

 Cord blood risks

 Is my baby at risk during the procedure?

-After the umbilical cord is removed, medical staff will extract stem cells in a different room.
+After the umbilical cord is removed, medical staff will extract stem cells.
 Your child is in no danger from stem cell removal.

 Does storing cord blood take cells away from my baby?

 No. Stem cells are collected after the umbilical cord is clamped.
 Your baby will not experience anything different than they would in a normal birth procedure.
-Medical staff will remove cells from your child’s cord blood in a completely different room – the mother and child are not affected in any way.
+The mother and child are not affected in any way.